 What is Giardia?

-Giardiasis is an intestinal infection of man and animals cased by a microscopic protozoan parasite Giardia duodenalis (also known as G. intestinalis or G. lamblia).
-Giardia is a simple one-celled parasitic species; it is not a "worm", bacteria, or virus.
-There are seven genotypes, A through G, with dogs being most commonly infected by C and D, cats with F, and humans most commonly infected with A and B with E and F being reported rarely.
+Giardiasis is an intestinal infection of humans and animals caused by a microscopic protozoan.
+It is a simple one-celled parasitic species, not a worm, bacteria, or virus.
 The parasite occurs worldwide and is a common cause of "Traveler's Diarrhea" in people.
-Outdoor enthusiasts who inadvertently consume contaminated water may develop "beaver fever", which is another name for giardiasis in people.
-Other examples of protozoan parasites that can cause enteric (intestinal) disease are Coccidia, Cryptosporidia and Toxoplasma.
+Outdoor enthusiasts who inadvertently consume contaminated water may develop "beaver fever", another name for giardiasis in people.
+Other examples of protozoan parasites that can cause enteric (intestinal) disease are Coccidia, Cryptosporidia, and Toxoplasma.

 The Giardia organism has two forms.
 A fragile, feeding form known as the trophozoite exists in the gut of infected animals.
 A hardy cystic form is shed in feces and can survive several months in the environment, particularly in water and damp environments.